Incoterms 2020 vs 2010 // Changes Between The 2020 Incoterms and the 2010 Incoterms

 Join us as we journey through the intricacies of the 2010 and 2020 Incoterms, equipping you with the knowledge to navigate the legalities and logistics of international trade with confidence and expertise.

 On January 1, 2020, the new Incoterms 2020 went into effect.
 These new terms were released by the International Chamber of Commerce in Sept of 2019 and set guidelines for handling shipments between sellers and buyers in different countries.
-The ICC has released new incoterms every decade, with the last change in 2010.
+The ICC has released new Incoterms every decade, with the last change in 2010.
 Incoterms also define who is expected to pay the insurance and when the risk transfer happens between the buyer and the seller.
 However, this is the first time that the Incoterms drafting group has included representatives from China.

-What Differs From The 2010 And 2020 Incoterms?
+What Distinguishes the 2010 and 2020 Incoterms?

 DAT is now DPU

-DPU (Delivery Place Unloaded) replaces DAT (delivery at Terminal) in the incoterms 2020.
+DPU (Delivery Place Unloaded) replaces DAT (Delivery at Terminal) in the Incoterms 2020.
 This is the only newly named term in the guide, which is the same but has more explicit language and rules.
 The obligations of the Buyer and Seller are the same in both DP and DAT.

 The ICC viewed the change as necessary, as goods cannot be unloaded at the dock, port, or airport.
 Therefore, they needed to clarify that goods could only be unloaded after they had been cleared by customs and arrived at a final destination, such as a warehouse.